 - Refrain from manipulating the area of treatment and avoid facials until given the go-ahead by your medical professional

 The Pros and Cons of Brow Lift Procedures

-Patients who have received brow lift procedures have deemed the process worth it 88% of the time, according to the statistics collected by RealSelf.
-Although various types of brow lift surgeries can be accompanied by advantages and disadvantages, overall, individuals who discover their countenances improved at the hands of a skilled plastic surgeon love the manner in which a brow lift can take years off their appearances and make them look wider awake and happier.
+Although various types of brow lift surgeries can be accompanied by advantages and disadvantages, overall, individuals who discover their countenances improved at the hands of a skilled plastic surgeon love how a brow lift can take years off their appearances and make them look wider awake and happier.

-However, the disadvantages of the invasive coronal brow lift surgery means that it can raise the hairline for patients who don't want a higher hairline.
-The coronal brow lift also doesn't address brow asymmetry, and can cause hair loss at the incision site, a numb feeling, swelling, and possible headache pain.
+However, the disadvantages of the invasive coronal brow lift surgery mean that it can raise the hairline for patients who don't want a higher hairline.
+The coronal brow lift also doesn't address brow asymmetry and can cause hair loss at the incision site, a numb feeling, swelling, and possible headache pain.

 The Pros and Cons of an Endoscopic Brow Lift: The less invasive endoscopic brow lift has the advantages of hidden incisions, a shorter surgery period, as well as offering the surgeon good access to muscles in the forehead.

 However, an endoscopic brow lift can also raise the hairline, and potentially cause pain, swelling, hair loss, and a "pins and needles" feeling in the scalp.

 The Pros and Cons of a Pretrichial Brow Lift: A permanent pretrichial brow lift has the benefits of not raising the hairline and offering scars that can be hidden well, along with giving the surgeon a good way to access the forehead muscles.
 However, the pretrichial brow lift can be harder to perform, and still comes with the risks of scars that can be seen, possible hair loss, pain, numbness and the "pins and needles" sensation.